simsam8/idd-solafune/report/report.md

 ## Pre-processing

-- Generate masks/labels from competition data
-- Apply image augmentations
+The following pre-processing steps were applied consistently across all models:

+- Label Generation: Ground-truth masks were generated from the Solafune competition data, ensuring consistent class mappings.
+- Image Augmentation: We applied several augmentation techniques to improve model robustness, including:
+  - Random horizontal and vertical flips
+  - Random brightness and contrast adjustments
+  - Random rotations and shifts
+- Random Cropping:
-- We do random cropping on half the image size, for all models but the Vision Transformer
+  - For most models, we performed random cropping to half the original image size to increase data variability and focus on finer details.
+  - For the Vision Transformer (ViT) model, we retained full image size due to the model's architectural sensitivity to input size.
+- Normalization:
-- normalize image using mean and std calculated from training images. depends on number of channels used.
+  - Images were normalized using mean and standard deviation values calculated from the training dataset.
+  - Normalization values depend on the number of input channels (e.g., RGB only or RGB + NIR).

 ## Post-processing